ibexa/documentation-developer/docs/api/rest_api_best_practices.md

 ## Specifying SiteAccess

-In order to specify SiteAccess, when talking to the REST API, provide a custom header `X-Siteaccess`.
+In order to specify a SiteAccess when communicating with the REST API, provide a custom `X-Siteaccess` header.
-If it is not provided, the default one will be used.
+If it is not provided, the default SiteAccess is be used.

 Example: